jccr/jccr/README.md

 ## Hello! 👋

-I'm a passionate software engineer based in Vancouver, BC 🏔️ with 9 years of professional experience. 👨‍💻
+I'm a passionate software engineer based in Canada 🇨🇦 with 9 years of professional experience. 👨‍💻

 My focus for the majority of these years has been in the JavaScript & TypeScript ecosystem.
 In the past two years I have immersed myself in the cloud computing space. 🌩️